ansys/pysystem-coupling/doc/source/users_guide/index.rst

 PySystemCoupling Basic Overview
 ===============================
-Analysis objects are the main entry point when using the PySystemCoupling library.
+Session objects are the main entry point when using the PySystemCoupling library.
 Each such object is associated with a System Coupling server session and provides access to an API that allows a System Coupling analysis to be set up and solved.
 One or more such analyses/System Coupling server sessions may be launched simultaneously from the client.
 For example:

 .. code:: python

-   syc_analysis = pysystemcoupling.launch()
+   syc_session = pysystemcoupling.launch()